-US Ocean pH Data
+US Ocean Water pH Data

 Ocean Networks Canada

-The above data shows that near Prince Rupert in the later part of 2014 the ocean pH decreased to the point of causing a local ocean food chain collapse.
+The above data shows that near Prince Rupert in the later part of 2014 the ocean water pH decreased to the point of causing a local ocean food chain collapse.

-Available ocean pH measurements in the Salish Sea between Vancouver and Victoria show the following pH measurements as a function of time:
+Available ocean water pH measurements in the Salish Sea between Vancouver and Victoria show the following pH measurements as a function of time:

 The Marine Technology Centre is near the Vancouver Island Swartz Bay ferry terminal, north of Victoria.

 The recent pH data for the Salish Sea consistently indicates a pH of consistently less than 8.00 corresponding to a local ocean food chain collapse.
-This data explains the precipitous decline in the salmon population and the failure of resident orcas to successfully reproduce during recent years.
+This data explains the precipitous decline in the herring and salmon population and the failure of resident orcas to successfully reproduce during recent years.